AcidVenom/snuffbox-hydra/README.md

 **clang version 3.8.0-2ubuntu4 - x86_64-pc-linux-gnu** as compiler.
 The primary reason to use Clang over GCC is because EASTL throws a *-Wliteral-suffix* under GCC, but *-w* is enabled for treating warnings as errors.
 It doesn't happen when compiling EASTL, but when *\<EASTL/string.h\>* is included.

+# Scripting

+Currently duktape is implemented for JavaScript as the main scripting language.
+Scripting can however be disabled for full C++ games.
+By setting **SNUFF_SCRIPTING** to **disabled**, *SNUFF_NSCRIPTING* will be defined in the preprocessor, compiling away all scripting definitions.
+CMake will make sure to not include any script related source files in the engine (apart from *src/scripting/script_class.h*).
+It is advised to do a full rebuild when switching the scripting environment.